Tailspin96/Unity-Smooth-UI-Layouts/README.md

 A package that adds smooth UI layouts to Unity by using clones to move elements to new positions.
 ## Features

-Currently Added Features
+Currently Supported Features
  - Grid Layouts

-### Planned
- - Horizontal
+ - Horizontal Layouts
- - Vertical
+ - Vertical Layouts

 ## Installation

 Install using Unity Package Manager (UPM)